 Did you find this webinar informative and helpful?
 If so, please be sure to join us for the next one!

 Today, we’re going talk about cleaning your CMMS.
 We’re headquartered out of Austin, Texas.
-We’ve been in business since 1991, and we basically offer CMMS, CAFM, and capital planning software and services.
+We’ve been in business since 1991, and we basically offer CMMS and CAFM software and services.
 We also have a special healthcare maintenance software version specifically catered towards hospitals and any other healthcare organizations for keeping up with the commission inspections, and over 3,700 customers worldwide.
 Here’s just a couple icons on the screen, logos for the different ones that we do have.

 Here are just a couple polling questions.
 So, if you guys want to go ahead and click the answer there.
 “My current maintenance process: using CMMS, considering a change in CMMS, home-grown system,” or if you’re not using one, just go ahead and click on one of the buttons there.
 I’ll give everybody a second to fill in their choice and then we’ll skip to the results.
 So, you can see 66% of us are using a CMMS and then a third of us are not using one.